Big Bad Noise

-Big Bad Noise is the second album by Australian rock band The Choirboys which was released in 1988.
+Big Bad Noise is the second studio album by Australian rock band The Choirboys, released in February 1988.
 This album was produced by Peter Blyton (The Radiators, Machinations), Brian McGee (The Rolling Stones, Cyndi Lauper) and The Choirboys.
 The album peaked at No. 5 on the Kent Music Report Albums Chart, it was certified double platinum and ranked No. 21 for 1988 in Australia.

 It featured their number 3 Australian hit and most popular song "Run to Paradise".
 Other singles from the album included "Boys Will Be Boys" and "Struggle Town" reaching No. 14 and No. 34 respectively.